hande-qmc/hande/documentation/manual/input/calcs/mp1.rst

             reference = {...},
         }

     Note the lack of commas after the main tables.
+This makes sure the MP1 wavefunction (the ``psip_list`` object) is compatible with the subsequent CCMC calculation.

 MP1 options